swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

 - if the closure literal is assigned to a local `let` variable, that does not itself get captured by an escaping closure.

+These cases correspond to the cases where a closure is allowed to capture an `inout` parameter from its surrounding scope, before this proposal.

 ### Borrowing operations

 The following operations are borrowing: